dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 >If no uid is provided in the payload, the import process will generate new uids.
 This means the error report might refer to a uid that does not exist in your payload.

 >***Note 3***
->Errors are represents issues with the payload which the importer can not circumvent.
+>Errors represents issues with the payload which the importer can not circumvent.
 Any errors will block that data from being imported.
 Warnings on the other hand are issues where it's safe to circumvent them, but the user should be made aware that it happened.
 Warnings will not block data from being imported.

 ***stats***

-The status provides a quick overview of the import.
+The stats provides a quick overview of the import.
 After an import is completed, this will be the actual counts representing how much data was created, updated, deleted or ignored.

 Example:
 ```json